CHTC/chtc-website-source/uw-research-computing/hpc-transition-2023.md

 will run, paying attention to these important changes:

 1. **Appropriate usage of `/home` and `/scratch`:**
-    - Jobs should be run out of `/scratch/$USER` and has a quota of  100GB disk space and 250,000 items
+    - Jobs should be run out of `/scratch/$USER`.
+Your scratch directory has a quota of  100GB disk space and 250,000 items
-    - Only use your `/home` directory should for software installations and copies of important files and templates.
+    - Only use your `/home` directory for software installations and general job files and templates.
       Your `/home` directory has a quota of 20GB disk space and 250,000 items.
     - The `/software` directory is being phased out.